tomhudak/tomhudak.github.io/_posts/2021-11-16-containerize-your-development-environment-with-visual-studio-code.md

 }
 ```

 It can also can refer to  a [`docker-compose.yml`](https://github.com/tomhudak/go-todolist-api/blob/master/.devcontainer/docker-compose.yml) as I have in my [go-todolist-api](https://github.com/tomhudak/go-todolist-api/blob/master/.devcontainer/devcontainer.json) project's `devcontainer.json`.
+(Check it our [here](https://github.com/tomhudak/go-todolist-api/blob/master/.devcontainer/devcontainer.json).)

 Let me share some details on some of the lines in the above `devcontainer.json`.
 - `dockerComposeFile` indicates that this container is built with a compose file.